For the Truffles:

 TRUFFLES: Combine the chocolate, cream and butter in a small heatproof bowl set over simmering water and let melt.
 When almost melted, remove from heat and stir the mixture until smooth.
 Stir in your flavoring of choice and refrigerate until thick enough to mound on a spoon, stirring occasionally, about 30 minutes.

 Line a baking tray with waxed or parchment paper.
 Scrape the chocolate mixture into a pastry bag fitted with a #3 plain tip.
 Pipe 8 (1-inch) mounds onto the prepared tray.
 Place 1 raspberry in the center of each chocolate mound and pipe a little more of the chocolate mixture to enclose completely.
 Refrigerate until firm, about 15 minutes.

-For the cake: Position the rack in the center of the oven and preheat the oven to 350 degrees F. Butter or coat with vegetable spray, 8 oversize muffin cups (4-inches wide and 2-inches deep) or 1 1/4-cup custard cups.
-Line bottoms with rounds of waxed paper.
+CAKE: Position the rack in the center of the oven and preheat to 350 degrees F. Butter or coat 8 oversize muffin cups (4-inches wide and 2-inches deep) or 1 1/4-cup custard cups with vegetable spray, Line bottoms with rounds of waxed paper.

 In the top of a double boiler or a small heatproof bowl set over simmering water, melt together the chocolate and butter, cool slightly.